Racial diversity and discrimination in STEM fields

-According to the National Science Foundation women and racial minorities are underrepresented in Science, technology, engineering, and mathematics.
+According to the National Science Foundation (NSF), women and racial minorities are underrepresented in science, technology, engineering, and mathematics (STEM).
 Scholars, governments, and scientific organizations from around the world have noted a variety of explanations contributing to this lack of racial diversity, including higher levels of discrimination, implicit bias, microaggressions, chilly climate, lack of role models and mentors, and less academic preparation.

 Race imbalance in STEM in the United States

 Racial minorities, with the exception of Asian Americans, are underrepresented through every stage of the STEM pipeline.

 Education and degree attainment

 Racial disparities in high school completion are a prominent reason for racial imbalances in STEM fields.
 While only 1.8% of Asian and 4.1% of White students drop out of high school, 5.6% of Black, 7.7% of Hispanic, 8.0% of Pacific Islander, and 9.6% of American Indian/Alaskan Native students drop out of high school.
 Among those that graduate high school, 67% of Whites, 62% of Blacks, and 69% of Hispanics enroll in a “degree granting college.”
 While there is no measurable difference in college enrollment of White, Black, and Hispanic STEM students, only 15% of Black students who initially enrolled in a STEM major received a STEM bachelor's degree at graduation, compared to 30% of White and Asian students.